 I did not pay much attention to mangroves before 2004.
 Then when extensive reports came in of how mangrove ecosystems saved villages from the tsunami, I began to find more information on these swampy backwaters of Mumbai.
 Today it seems to be an integral part of coast management, given that it not only protects the shore, but actually builds new area.
 Also, the coastal ecosystem around mangroves is extremely productive, since it harbours many kinds of fish.

 None of this was on my mind as I walked on the beach.
 My indoors job leaves me little time to walk in the sun.
 So I was making the best use of my vacation to soak in the vitamin D as I tried to work up an appetite for lunch.
+The Family thought I was mad to walk in the heat; she sat in the restaurant and sipped a lime and soda.
 The roots of these trees formed beautiful traps which reflected in the pools of water below them.
-They gave me some nice photos.
+They gave me some nice photos even in the noonday sun.

 Mangroves are like the kindergarten, seagrasses are the secondary schools, and coral reefs are the high schools and colleges for fishes!
 And, once [the fishes] graduate from university, they return to kindergarten to spawn! -Khun Pisit, cofounder of Thailand’s Yad Fon mangrove preservation project